-NASHVILLE, Tenn. -- Los Angeles Rams cornerback Ahkello Witherspoon broke his clavicle on Sunday, said head coach Sean McVay.
+NASHVILLE, Tenn. -- Los Angeles Rams cornerback Ahkello Witherspoon broke his clavicle on Sunday, according to coach Sean McVay.

 Witherspoon left the Rams' 33-19 victory over the Tennessee Titans in the second quarter and was ruled out for the game.
 McVay called the injury "unfortunate" for Witherspoon and "a big loss" for the Rams.